LOCATION:

 Abby brought the late and beautiful little OTTB Chesnut gelding named “Western Society” up to the 2’9 hunters.
 She set out to go to the trillion champs 2024 under the advisement of Findaway Eq, but sadly, her mount passed away before the championships in the fall of 2024.

-Abby currently leases “Lady Esmeralda,” a young TB mare with 90 days training under Mr. Ian Roberts, with big plans to show this fancy ground-covering mare in addition to training and show a coming 4 yr old big boned liver chestnut Irish TB gelding, “Foxalicious” within the hunter's disciplines.
+Abby currently leases “Lady Esmeralda,” a young TB mare with 90 days training under Mr. Ian Roberts, with big plans to show this fancy ground-covering mare in addition to training and showing on the Silver Series a coming 4 yr old big boned liver chestnut Irish TB gelding, “Foxalicious” within the hunter's disciplines.
 Abby also aids in training and showing other young horses at Anglestone Silver Service and Trillium.

 Abby aspires to be a compassionate and encouraging coach for young riders and adult amateur equestrians, regardless of their skill level and resources.
 Her goal is to offer all her students equal opportunities to excel during lessons, pushing them to surpass their limits and recognize their individual strengths.